One of my dozen Top Aussie Reads of 2016

 But the focus of Black Rock White City is not the war itself, rather the lasting effect it’s had on Jovan and Suzana’s lives now being led a world away in Melbourne.
 That inspite of so much having been taken from them, they still have the capacity for compassion and willingness to help others in need.
 But more generally it’s about the uniqueness of everyones grieving process — whether it be our response to the loss of loved ones, loss of innocence, loss of hope, loss of passion.

 In addition to the remarkable depths of characterisation Patric achieves through his leads’ shared language of literature and poetry, Black Rock White City is populated with wonderfully idiosyncratic secondary characters.
 While perhaps not touched by war, each has their own life struggles, most hidden beneath facades offered up by the urban environment — from the trappings of wealth, makeup, professional and gender roles or ethnic minority associations.
+All are issues worthy of serious discussion in their own right.

 What particularly struck me about Black Rock White City is that it defies typical genre categorisation, and that perhaps this is the mark of a truly great novel…